MeritxellAdech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 19 :  tr A,c Z,e
 Replaces the letters A and c with Z and e from a given text.

+## Task 20 : tr -d c,C
+deletes all occurances of c and C from a string

 ##